a badge showing QUITTR achievements and positive user feedback

 Is It Harmful to Never Masturbate Again

-No, Your Body Won’t Break If You Stop
+Your Body Won't Break If You Stop

 Your body handles unused semen through reabsorption and nocturnal emissions, so there is no biological requirement to masturbate for basic health.
 Research does not support claims that abstaining causes prostate disease or long-term hormone collapse.
 People in many traditions have practiced long periods of sexual restraint and reported clearer thinking and more energy, while clinical evidence shows no automatic physical decline from stopping masturbation.

-Testosterone and Hormones Can Settle Into Healthier Patterns
+Testosterone and Hormones Settle Into Healthier Patterns

 You'll Build Better Tools to Handle Stress and Emotion

-Yes, Sexuality Is Human: But Compulsion Is Different
+Sexuality Is Human But Compulsion Is Different

 How to Control Your Sexual Urges Without Feeling Repressed